Queen Ethelburga's Collegiate: Pedophile convictions

+On 16 October 2020, Mariusz Borowski, a chef working at the school, was arrested on and charged with three counts of making indecent images of children, to counts of distributing indecent images and one count of possessing extreme pornography.
+Among the evidence were two laptops containing over 3,120 photos and videos of child pornography.
+On 22 November 2022, Borowski was sentenced to 14 months in jail.

 Money laundering

 In May 2016 The Guardian reported that, in March 2012, $20,792 (£14,350) was sent via Lloyds Bank in Harrogate to Queen Ethelburga's Collegiate.
 This was said to be money laundered from the Russian Hermitage Capital Management fraud.

 In September 2017 The Guardian reported that £89,800 was transferred to Queen Ethelburga's Collegiate in 2014.
 The money was reportedly connected to the Azerbaijani Laundromat scandal, in which the Azerbaijani government is supposedly involved.

 Charity Commission investigation into linked charities

 In January 2018, the Charity Commission had begun an investigation into two charities linked to QE.
 The charities were The Collegiate Charitable Foundation and The Martin Foundation.
 The primary activity of these charities is to "...provide bursaries to enable students to attend independent primary and secondary schools; provide advertising, facilities, and equipment, and assist the local community.”
 The Commission took over the management of the charities and is yet to make a judgment on the situation.